Dirac equation: Early attempts at a relativistic formulation

-The first phase in the development of quantum mechanics, lasting between 1900-1925, focused on explaining individual phenomena that could not be explained through classical mechanics.
+The first phase in the development of quantum mechanics, lasting between 1900 and 1925, focused on explaining individual phenomena that could not be explained through classical mechanics.
 The second phase, starting in the mid-1920s, saw the development of two systematic frameworks governing quantum mechanics.
-The first, known as matrix mechanics, uses matrices to describe physical observables; it was developed in 1925 by Werner Heisenberg, Max Born, and Pascual Jordan The second, known as wave mechanics, uses a wave equation known as the Schrödinger equation to describe the state of a system; it was developed the next year by Erwin Schrödinger.
+The first, known as matrix mechanics, uses matrices to describe physical observables; it was developed in 1925 by Werner Heisenberg, Max Born, and Pascual Jordan.
+The second, known as wave mechanics, uses a wave equation known as the Schrödinger equation to describe the state of a system; it was developed the next year by Erwin Schrödinger.
 While these two frameworks were initially seen as competing approaches, they would later be shown to be equivalent.

 Both these frameworks only formulated quantum mechanics in a non-relativistic setting.
-This was seen as a deficiency right from the start, with Schrödinger originally attempting formulate a relativistic version of Schrödinger equation, in the process discovering the Klein–Gordon equation.
+This was seen as a deficiency right from the start, with Schrödinger originally attempting to formulate a relativistic version of the Schrödinger equation, in the process discovering the Klein–Gordon equation.
 However, after showing that this equation did not correctly reproduce the relativistic corrections to the hydrogen atom spectrum for which an exact form was known due to Arnold Sommerfeld, he abandoned his relativistic formulation.
 The Klein–Gordon equation was also found by at least six other authors in the same year.